gilmar-sales/ct-ecs/README.md

 ### Components
 Components are structures with only one purpose, store the entity data, doesn't have logic.
 For each entity there's a component with de the same ID that represents the relation between them.
 ### Tags
+Tags are "empty" structures that can be added to an entity, it's usefull to differentiate behaviours of entities in the systems.
 ### Systems
 Systems in the ct-ecs are **CRTP** classes with the registered entities, the update method and are observers of others systems.
 ### Manager